What distinguishes a soil moisture sensor from a water level sensor?

 Operating principle:

-Soil moisture sensors generally operate on either the resistive or capacitive principle to assess the soil’s moisture content.
-These devices determine soil moisture by gauging the soil’s conductivity or capacitance.
-Water level sensors check the height of the water.
-They do this by looking at the area where the liquid touches the sensor or by sensing changes in pressure.
+Soil moisture sensors work on two main principles: resistive or capacitive.
+These devices measure soil moisture by checking conductivity or capacitance.
+Water level sensors measure how high the water is.
+They do this by detecting where the liquid meets the sensor or by sensing pressure changes.

 Water level sensor